rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 last is, in fact, a peripheral modifier.

 Translative
-The TRANSLATIVE case in Erzya can be represented by the allomorphs %ks, %oks, -eks =>
-%(O)ks in all declension types; the linking vowel is not obligatory, rather it appears to be associated with stem-affix alignment.
+The TRANSLATIVE case in Erzya can be represented by the allomorphs -ks, -oks, -eks => -(O)ks in all declension types; the linking vowel is not obligatory, rather it appears to be associated with stem-affix alignment.
 In the most recent Erzya grammar (2000) the translative definite singular has been left out of the declension tables, but this apparently has to do with the mere infrequency of this case usage, see (24).